yiisoft/form/docs/fields/reset-button.md

 # Reset Button Field

-Represents `<button>` element of type "reset" are rendered as button for resets all the controls to their initial values.
+Represents `<button>` element of type "reset" that is rendered as button resetting all the controls to their initial values.
 Documentation:

 - [HTML Living Standard](https://html.spec.whatwg.org/multipage/form-elements.html#attr-button-type-reset-state)